galaxyproject/training-material/RNA-Seq/tutorials/srna-seq.md

 >
 >    ![](../images/image.png)
 >
->    We don't want to trim for quality because the trimmed sequences represent a full small RNA molecule, and we want to maintain the integrity of the entire molecule.
-We increase the minimum read length required to keep a read because small RNAs can potentially be shorter than the 20 nt default value.
+>    We don't want to trim for quality because the adapter-trimmed sequences represent a full small RNA molecule, and we want to maintain the integrity of the entire molecule.
+We increase the minimum read length required to keep a read because small RNAs can potentially be shorter than 20 nt (the default value).
 We can check out the report file for any sample and see the command for the tool, a summary of the total reads processed and number of reads with an adapter identified, and histogram data of the length of adaptor trimmed.
 We also see that a very small percentage of low-quality bases have been trimmed
 >
 > 1. **FastQC** :wrench:: Re-run `FastQC` on trimmed reads and inspect the differences.
 >